The Shadow Self: [Michael Tsarion YouTube Talk]

 Ken Wilber Integral Life Shadow Work

-Self – The Self in Jungian psychology is one of the Jungian archetypes, signifying the unification of consciousness and unconsciousness in a person and representing the psyche.
+Self—In Jungian psychology, the self is one of the archetypes, signifying the unification of consciousness and unconsciousness in a person and representing the psyche.

 According to Jung, the Self is realized as the product of individuation, which, in his view, is the process of integrating one’s personality.